socs-kul/socs-kul.github.io/_course/index.md

 of each week.

 Please bring your laptops to the exercise sessions.
-You can work at your own pace, and don't be afraid of asking questions from the teaching assistant.
+You can work at your own pace, and don't be afraid to ask questions to the teaching assistant.
 If you don't have time to finish the exercises, it is recommended to finish them before starting the next session.

 Even if the solutions are already visible, it is strongly recommended to first write the